cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 Let `bits = max_measurement.bit_length()`, the number of bits needed to encode the largest valid measurement.

-It s RECOMMENDED to set `chunk_length` to an integer near the square root of `length * bits`, (see {{parallel-sum-chunk-length}}).
+It is RECOMMENDED to set `chunk_length` to an integer near the square root of `length * bits`, (see {{parallel-sum-chunk-length}}).

 The circuit is denoted `SumVec`.
 Each measurement is encoded as a vector of